beginning of content

 Key facts

-• Female pattern hair loss refers to thinning of hair across your scalp, which can get worse over decades as you age.
+• Female pattern hair loss refers to the thinning of hair across your scalp, which can get worse as you age.

-• Most of the time hormone levels are normal, but occasionally it can be caused by high levels of androgens (male hormones).
+• In most cases of female pattern hair loss, hormone levels are normal, but occasionally it can be caused by high levels of androgens (male hormones).

-• There are medicines that can slow down hair loss, but it can take several months to see results.
+• There are medicines that can slow down hair loss and even help regrowth, but it can take several months to see results.

 • Some people find it helpful to use hair products to hide thinning areas.

-• Female pattern hair loss can be very distressing and can lead to difficulties with self-esteem, but help is available.
+• Female pattern hair loss can be distressing and may lead to difficulties with self-esteem, but help is available.

 What is female pattern hair loss?

-Female pattern hair loss is a term used to describe hair loss and thinning in females.
+Female pattern hair loss describes hair loss and hair thinning in females.
 It is also known as androgenetic alopecia.
 It is the most common cause of hair loss in females.

-What are the symptoms of female pattern hair loss?
+What symptoms are related to female pattern hair loss?

-The hair loss and thinning follow a different pattern to male pattern hair loss.
-Your hair usually thins across your scalp, starting at the parting.
+Female pattern hair loss follows a different pattern to male pattern hair loss.
+Your hair usually thins across the scalp, starting at the parting.
 You might notice more hairs falling out.
+Your part may be wider and the hairline at the front of your head may have less hair.
 The skin of your scalp will look normal.

-A receding hairline or a bald patch on the top of your head is rare in females.
-This can happen if you have high levels of androgens (male hormones) in your body.
+A receding hairline or a bald patch on the top of the head is rare in females, but this can happen if you have high levels of androgens (male hormones) in your body.

 Unlike with male pattern hair loss, which starts with a receding hairline, hair loss in females occurs across the top of the head.